tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Server Behavior {#server-behavior}

-Servers that that support ECH play one of two roles, depending on the extension in the ClientHello.
+Servers that support ECH play one of two roles, depending on the extension in the ClientHello.
 If the "encrypted_client_hello" extension is present, the server acts as a client-facing server and proceeds as described in
 {{client-facing-server}} to extract a ClientHelloInner, if available.
 If the